-Exotic Guitar Lick#2: This guitar lick is an arpeggio based on the 5th mode of melodic minor.
+Play Exotic Guitar Licks Example #2: This guitar lick is an arpeggio based on the 5th mode of melodic minor.
 The exotic sound of this lick comes from emphasizing the flatted 6th note (circled in the tablature to the right) by bending up to it from the note below.

 Watch the video above again to hear exactly how to make these exotic guitar licks sound creative and unique.

 You can also apply this lick over any major chord in a backing track or song.
-The notes of the lick are taken from the 5th Mode Of Melodic Minor shown above on the right(even though the octaves/positions on the guitar are different).
+The notes of lead guitar licks like this are taken from the 5th Mode Of Melodic Minor shown above on the right(even though the octaves/positions on the guitar are different).

 How To Use Creative Guitar Phrasing To Make These (And Any) Guitar Licks Sound Badass

 Here are several creative guitar phrasing techniques that will make all your lead guitar licks sound exotic and totally badass: